-Treat your taste buds with this wholesome triple-layered, mouthwatering vegan lasagna.
-With its rich, herbaceous homemade tofu ricotta, perfectly charred eggplant as noodles, and savory butternut squash puree layered in between, this vegan lasagna is a healthy, indulgent delight!
-This plant-based lasagna is completely dairy-free and gluten-free, providing the ultimate nourishing meal while being completely satisfying.
-Plus, it’s only 191 calories per serving and 14 grams of Protein!
+Triple-layered vegan lasagna has herbaceous homemade tofu ricotta, perfectly charred eggplant as noodles, and savory butternut squash puree.
+This mouthwatering vegan lasagna is a healthy yet indulgent delight.
+It’s completely dairy-free and gluten-free, providing the ultimate nourishing meal.

 This content contains affiliate links, which help goodfoodbaddie.com to provide free recipes and resources.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog!

 Not only will your tastebuds love this delicious vegan lasagna, but your body will too!
 It’s:

 - Filled with Tons of Protein, 14 grams Protein per serving!

 - Provides powerful Antioxidants